Proposal for a Global Taxation System

 If I symbolically criticize the document “Pillar1”, it is because it has been potentially diverted from its primary functions in order to provide, with a majority of 70% of the questions, sought-after fiscal answers on the distribution of various and varied benefits of multinationals, before worrying about technically how it was possible to apply a balanced and pooled tax system between OECD member States and with others as well, which is what the G20, which mandated the OECD, is looking for about this goal.

-To do this, “Pillar 1” document (will soon adapted in English with the DAGTVA links) will therefore only serve to define an answer to the questioning of its research areas specified above, but, by natural consequences, it provides obvious solutions which can be applied in the “Pillar 2” document which focuses on the fight against the erosion of tax bases and its organization.
+To do this, “Pillar 1” document will therefore only serve to define an answer to the questioning of its research areas specified above, but, by natural consequences, it provides obvious solutions which can be applied in the “Pillar 2” document which focuses on the fight against the erosion of tax bases and its organization.
 It is for this reason that all the answers under the document « Pillar 1 » will implicitly provide those of « Pillar 2 » by the impossibility of dissociating them and it is quite obvious, as I have already said, that the absence of a global response or on a specific subject to “Pillar 1” would prohibit any action to be defined subsequently under “Pillar 2”.
 It would then follow an impossibility to provide a comprehensive answer to the questions asked in the two documents, in the search for a viable international taxation system.

 DAGTVA provides this global response to the pooling of taxation sought by the G20 in Osaka in 2019, without equivocation or ambiguity, which is the result of this study.